 Fun Feature: Play Monday through Thursday for the best green fees; the $25 rate includes 18 holes and a cart rental.

 Built amid a grove of ancient oaks above the Allegheny River, the Foxburg Country Club was established in 1887 and is the oldest continually played golf course in the U.S.

 Fun Feature: Visit the American Golf Hall of Fame on the clubhouse’s second floor to view a priceless collection of golf clubs and investigate the 400-year history of the sport.

-Artfully crafted obstacles, water features at every hole, and greens fronting red rock cliffs are just the beginning of the fun at this lovely European-style links course in Gettysburg.
+Artfully crafted obstacles, water features at almost every hole, and greens fronting red rock cliffs are just the beginning of the fun at this lovely European-style links course in Gettysburg.

 Fun Feature: Hole 13 requires straight shooting to escape a fairway sandwiched by a lake to the left and river to the right.